ErwinRieger/Cura/README.md

 :Note:

 Please do NOT post any questions/bugs/issues to the maintainers of the original Cura software.
-Use the issue-tracker instead: [Issues](https://github.com/ErwinRieger/Cura-USBPrint/issues).
+Use the issue-tracker instead: [Issues](https://github.com/ErwinRieger/Cura-USBPrint/issues) or send a email to er-ri@gmx.net.

 The rest of this document is the original Readme from [Cura](https://github.com/daid/Cura).

 ::

-  $LastChangedDate: 2015-01-05 00:16:08 +0100 (Mo, 05.
+  $LastChangedDate: 2015-01-23 01:27:14 +0100 (Fr, 23.
 Jan 2015) $
-  $Rev$
+  $Revision: 171 $

 -------------------------------